impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-2-content.md

 set -x
 ```

-The first line of code is a comment, containing [a link to an article](https://wiki-dev.bash-hackers.org/scripting/debuggingtips#making_xtrace_more_useful){:target="_blank" rel="noopener"} about a program named `xtrace`.
+The first line of code is just a comment, containing [a link to an article](https://wiki-dev.bash-hackers.org/scripting/debuggingtips#making_xtrace_more_useful){:target="_blank" rel="noopener"} about a program named `xtrace`.
 Inside the article, we see the following:

 > #### Making xtrace more useful
 > (by AnMaster)